 What is an LLC Registered Agent?
 (The Complete Guide)

-You've just created your LLC and need to find a Registered Agent to file the required paperwork.
+Once you've created your LLC, you need to find a Registered Agent to file the required paperwork.

-This article will provide the answer to these questions and discuss the importance of having an LLC registered agent for your business.
+This article will provide the answer to these questions and discuss the key aspects to consider when choosing an LLC registered agent for your business.

 An LLC Registered Agent (also called a statutory agent or a resident agent) is someone who has been authorized by the Secretary of State to act on behalf of a limited liability company, typically during formation or when filing annual reports with them.